MjStansfi/FEWS_package/README.md

 ![](README-data_viz-1.png)

-The FEWS is calculated below with a mean splice and a window length of 13 months.
+The FEWS is calculated below with a geometric mean splice and a window length of 13 months.

 ``` r
 turvey_FEWS <- FEWS(times = turvey$month,